jejacobs23/osteo/README.md

 ```
 **Step 29) Filter variants with VEP:** The Ensemble Variant Effect Predictor (VEP) tool determines the effect of variants (SNPs, insertions, deletions, CNVs or structural variants) on genes, transcripts and protein sequence, as well as regulatory regions.

-The "--cache" option tells VEP to used the local cache files for annotations.
-The cache files are located in /home/exacloud/lustre1/jjacobs/programs/VEP/ensembl-vep/cache
+The "--cache" option tells VEP to use the local cache files for annotations.

 The "--CACHEDIR" option is needed to tell VEP where the cache files are located.

 The "--force_overwrite" option tells VEP to write over files in the output directory that have the same name as the new output file.

-The "--sift b" option tells VEP to output the SIFT predicitons and the scores for the inputed variants.
+The "--sift b" option tells VEP to output the SIFT predictions and the scores for the inputted variants.
 ```
 all_runs=('01101_M1' '01101_M2' '01101_M3' '01101_M4' '01101_M5' '01101_M6' '01101_M7' '01101_M8' \
         '01103_D1' '01104_M1' '01105_D1' '01106_D1' '01107_M1' '01107_M2' '01108_M1' '01109_D1' \